 Which Type of Hair Color is Right for You?

 One of the big mysteries surrounding hair color is the difference between “types” of color.
-From temporary to semi-permanent to demi-permanent to permanent, all of these hair color types have their pros and cons.
+From temporary to semi-permanent to demi-permanent to permanent, each hair color type has pros and cons.
 Today, we’re breaking down each kind to help you make the best decision for your look.

 Temporary Hair Color